 You can read more about what to look for on your monthly itemized statements from your property management company here.

-Here is a checklist of the items to pay attention to:
+Here are the main things to pay attention to:

 You can copy the above table and use it as a monthly checklist to evaluate your statement.
 It shouldn’t take very long to check the statement as long as everything is there.
 That includes copies of all invoices and receipts.
 You absolutely need those in order to verify the information on your monthly statement.